Understanding and Controlling Chronic Inflammation

 Chronic inflammation.
 Do you have it?
 If so, this condition can cause chronic pain and discomfort.
-It is characterized as a heightened inflammatory response that lasts for long periods.
+It is characterized as a heightened inflammatory response that lasts for long periods of time.
 Chronic inflammation has been linked to many diseases, including osteoarthritis.
 As a person who has been diagnosed with a chronic inflammatory disease, I feel I really understand what you might be living and I want to help.

 In 2015 I was diagnosed with severe degenerative osteoarthritis of the spine.
 Chronic inflammation causes pain, seclusion, and sadness and helped to spiral me down emotionally.
 I felt my life was over.